vikashk1/node/doc/api/http2.md

   'Content-Type': 'text/plain' });
 ```

-Note that Content-Length is given in bytes not characters.
+`Content-Length` is given in bytes not characters.
 The
 `Buffer.byteLength()` API may be used to determine the number of bytes in a
 given encoding.
 On outbound messages, Node.js does not check if Content-Length
 and the length of the body being transmitted are equal or not.
 However, when
 receiving messages, Node.js will automatically reject messages when the
-Content-Length does not match the actual payload size.
+`Content-Length` does not match the actual payload size.

 This method may be called at most one time on a message before
 [`response.end()`][] is called.